Overview of the role:

 • Information on Heart and Stroke mission and vision

-• Advocacy training including information on Heart & Stroke’s position on youth vaping and specific meeting briefing
+• Advocacy training including Heart & Stroke’s position statements and specific meeting briefing, if necessary

 • Ongoing support provided